roman-milk/roman-milk.github.io/deconstructing-the-professor.md

  I am rather stern, prim and proper, and dress that way too for the most part.
 I wear business suits with matching jackets and skirts (rarely dress pants; not often pants of any sort; mostly skirts and dresses, none too short or tight) and mostly standard, basic colors (black, grey, tan or cream; nothing too bright or loud or garish).
 Even most of my undergarments are rather staid, at least by today's standards.
 Basic colors again, mostly white and black, a few mauve and lavender.
 Like my outerwear, no prints or loud or garish colors.
 I do have push up bras, and even some demi-bras, half-cup, shelf cup, I am embarrassed to say, mostly from ex-husbands or to cater to their tastes for lower cut tops or dresses and some cleavage revealed.
 Which was also the source of the few thongs I still own, along with two garter belts (white and black), and lace-top thigh-high stockings.
 I do hate pantyhose, I must confess, and have worn the stockings to avoid them when not going bare legged.
 I have some black slips and white slips (full and half) for my business suits and some dresses, but most of my panties are either white bikinis or white briefs (several "granny style").

  Due to my stuffy professional personality, my actual sexual experiences as an adult have been very restricted.
 I was morally rigid and sexually frigid with both my husbands, with very limited dating before, between or since my marriages.
 In retrospect such a standoffish attitude was at least partly to blame for the collapse of both my marriages.
-Report_Story #2